devopsrudr/Quote-App-Generator/README.md

 #live website link: https://devopsrudr.github.io/Quote-App-Generator/

 #Hello there, welcome to the Quote-Generating-App.
-In this project, I build an app that generates a Quote using an API ,using only HTML5, CSS3 & JS to build this project.Here, I use RandomQuoteGenerator API to get the quote every moment when clicking the generate button.
+In this project, I build an app that generates a Quote using an API ,using only HTML5, CSS3 & JS to build this project.

+Here, I use RandomQuoteGenerator API to get the quote every moment when clicking the generate button.

 Additional Features:
 1.Copy the quote
 2.Share to the social Media